washingtonstateuniversity/WSUWP-Plugin-Embeds/README.md

     * `width`- Optional | Defaults to 100%.
     * `height` - Optional | Defaults to 800px.
 * `[wsuwp_photo_carousel]` to embed a swiper.js powered photo carousels.
-    * `ids` - IDs for the images to be displayed in the carousel.
-Accepts a comma separated list of values.
-Must include at least one.
-Works best with at least 6.
+    * `ids` - Required.
+Default null.
+IDs for the images to be displayed in the carousel.
-    * `name` - Returns the name of the current instance from the shortcode params or the current page id.
+    * `name` - Default null; Returns the name of the current instance from the shortcode params or the current page id.
 Allows for site-wide customization or carousel specific styles.
 Example `#swiper.swiper_page-id-2 { background: crimson }` to change all sliders on the page.
-    * `image_size` - Image size identifier, ‘thumb’, ‘thumbnail’, ‘medium’, ‘large’, ‘post-thumbnail’, or any custom image sizes
+    * `image_size` - Default medium.
+Image size identifier.
     * `random_order` - Default false.
-Set to true to randomize the order in which the photos display in the carousel
+Shuffles the order in which the ids are included into the shortcode.
     * `slides_per_view` - Default 3.
 Number of slides per view (slides visible at the same time on slider's container).
     * `slides_per_column` - Default 2.
 Number of slides per column, for multirow layout.
     * `space_between` - Default 20.
 Distance between slides in px.